-The Preserve is 19,266 acres located in west Pasco County.
-The Preserve is made up of three distinct tracts; Serenova, the Park, and the Anclote.
+The Preserve is 19,469 acres located in west Pasco County.
+The Preserve is made up of three distinct tracts: the Serenova Tract, the Park Tract, and the Anclote Tract.
 The Preserve is approximately 7 miles east of Port Richey and north of the community of Odessa (Figure 1 and Figure 2).
 It is bounded to the north by State Road 52 (SR 52) and to the south by several residential developments along the State Road 54 (SR 54) corridor.
 The eastern boundary is the Suncoast Parkway (Parkway) and several residential developments.
-To the west are numerous residential neighborhoods along Starkey Boulevard, De Cubellis Road, and Moon Lake Road.
-The main public entrance to the Preserve is through the Park on Starkey Boulevard 4 miles north of SR 54.
-Serenova is accessed via SR 52, 1 mile west of the Parkway.
+To the west are numerous residential neighborhoods along Starkey Boulevard, DeCubellis Road, and Moon Lake Road.
+The main public entrance to the Preserve is through the Park Tract on Starkey Boulevard 4 miles north of SR 54.
+The Serenova Tract is accessed via SR 52, 1 mile west of the Parkway.